 The Martini Cocktail

-cocktail gin martini cocktail, martini, gin, Cocktail Cocktail 1 serving
+cocktail gin martini cocktail, martini, gin, new-years Cocktail Cocktail 1 serving

 The Martini, a quintessential cocktail, belongs to the Martini family, characterized by its gin or vodka base and dry vermouth.
 Its origin is debated, but likely emerged in the late 19th century in New York or San Francisco, gaining popularity in the early 20th century.